 - US corporations should be limited to individual limits.

-- First, the corporate money is not its leader piggyback for his personal interests, that is what his private funds are available for.
+- The corporate money is not its leader’s piggybank for his personal interests.
+That is what his private funds are available for.

-- Second, corporations are not citizens.
+- Corporations are not citizens.
 They have indefinite life spans, cannot be put in jail, and serve their stockholders, not all citizens.

-- Lastly, corporate stockholders are already enfranchised.
+- Corporate stockholders are already enfranchised.
 Citizens United is double-dipping for the might of corporate leaders.